Lundquist Center for Entrepreneurship

 Seattle

-And rounding out the West Coast trips are visits with Microsoft, Alaska Airlines, UBS, and Amazon in Seattle, Washington.
+Rounding out the West Coast trips are visits with Microsoft, Alaska Airlines, UBS, and Amazon in Seattle, Washington.

-Warsaw Sports Marketing Center
+Warsaw Sports Business Center

 San Francisco

-Each spring, the first-year cohort of MBA students in the sports business track take a trip to the Bay Area to meet with industry leaders at some of the most high-profile sports organizations and innovative companies on the West Coast.
+Each spring, the first-year cohort of MBA students in the sports business specialization take a trip to the Bay Area to meet with industry leaders at some of the most high-profile sports organizations and innovative companies on the West Coast.

 New York (with Baltimore and Washington, D.C.)

 In-depth meetings with some of the most influential people in sports.
 An insider's tour of the acknowledged center of the national and international sports world.
 Plus, the chance to get better acquainted with three very different cities.
 This is what the annual Warsaw Center New York trip is all about.
-Second year MBA students kick off the winter term with a trip to the East Coast to visit with media and apparel companies, agencies, teams and leagues and other movers and shakers in the sports industry.
-Three full days of intense seminars, small group meetings and special events geared to provide an extra edge in the job market and offer valuable insight into the industry from outside the classroom.
+Second-year MBA students kick off the winter term with a trip to the East Coast to visit with media and apparel companies, agencies, teams and leagues, and other movers and shakers in the sports industry.
+Three full days of intense seminars, small group meetings, and special events geared to provide an extra edge in the job market and offer valuable insight into the industry from outside the classroom.

 Center for Sustainable Business Practices